Global growth fears weigh on Japan's Nikkei

 TOKYO Japan's Nikkei average fell on Friday as data showing U.S. manufacturing grew at its slowest pace in 11 months in June added to concerns about weaker growth in Europe and China, but the index was still headed for best weekly gain in four months.

-Economic-sensitive sectors were the major decliners, with the mining sector .IMING.T down 2.4 percent and shippers .ISHIP.T losing 1.6 percent.
+Economic-sensitive sectors were the major decliners, with the mining sector down 2.4 percent and shippers losing 1.6 percent.

 "We are seeing Japanese banks benefiting from the fact they were excluded from the downgrades from Moody's.
 Some of the regional banks are outperforming on the back of that," a trader at a European brokerage said.